deepakkumar1984/sia-cog/docs/index.rst

 4) `MxNet <http://mxnet.io>`_

-Please follow the `simple instruction <./installconfigure.rst/>`_ on how to setup your own machine learning API to start creating and training models.
+Please follow the :ref:`installconfigure` on how to setup your own machine learning API to start creating and training models.

+.. _installconfigure: